Brick Fireplace Makeover using Cement & Wood Mantel

 1. You can paint it.
 This is cheap and easy, but has a bit of a farmhouse feel.
 If painting is the route you’d like to go, try DIY Roman Clay – it feels more modern to me!

-2. You can slap some veneers on it.
+2. You can slap some veneers on the fireplace.
 Either fresh brick or faux stone, adding veneers to a dated fireplace can instantly update it.
 This is what we did in my home!

 3. You can float it with concrete.
 This has a more contemporary feel and is quite inexpensive.